We love helping people, like you, create high-converting landing pages.

-Image files: Always try to give your images descriptive files.
-Since Google can’t physically see your images, it has to go off the written description that you give those images in the file.
+Image file names: Always try to give your images descriptive file names.
+Since Google can’t physically see your images, it has to go off the written description that you give those images in the file name.
 An image title containing your keywords will help improve ranking (separate words by dashes, not underscores, too).

 Your copy: Your keywords should be peppered throughout your copy, but sparingly.
 By using them too much, a tactic known as “keyword stuffing,” you risk being penalized by Google.

 4. Don’t worry about the length of your page

 Traditionally, we’ve heard that search engines favor long content over short.
 And that completely contradicts what we’ve all been taught about creating great landing pages.

 For the most part, landing pages are supposed to be brief and concise.
 So how does this work when it comes to creating landing pages for SEO?
 Is there some middle ground we can reach?